When we realize that something is not quite right, that there is a problem or when we want to

 example: If your decision maker is the school board president, an influencer could be a particularly powerful parent in the school district who is good friends with the school board president and happens to be the parent of one of your GSA members.

-examples: Publicizing the results of a school survey about name-calling, holding a rally, running a letter-writing campaign, meeting with your principal, testifying at a school board meeting.
+examples: Publicizing the results of a school survey about name-calling, delivering a petition, holding a rally, running a letter-writing campaign, meeting with your principal, testifying at a school board meeting.

 Reflection: Along the way be sure your group (GSA and Coalition Partners) checks in to figure out if your tactics are working and, if you are meeting your short-term goals.
 You may have to change your strategy part way through your campaign if the opposition is successful in countering your efforts or if your first attempt to influence the decision-maker doesn’t work, or if your resources change.